Biblical and Talmudic units of measurement: Halakhic

 Rabbinic scholars have also attempted to calculate these measurements.
 The most accepted approaches are those of Rav Avraham Chaim Naeh, who approximates the etzba at 2 cm (0.79 in), and Chazon Ish at 2.38 cm (0.94 in).
 A third opinion, in Rabbi Chaim P. Benish's "Midos V'Shiurei Torah", provides an alternative understanding of the Rambam and suggests that the etzba, according to the Rambam, is 0.748–0.756 in (1.90–1.92 cm).

 In the below tables, the range of values shown is that between the calculations of Naeh and Chazon Ish.
 The archaeological estimate is in the middle of this range.

 Length and distance

 The original measures of length were derived from the human body—the finger, hand, arm, span, foot, and pace—but since these measures differ between individuals, they are reduced to a certain standard for general use.

-The Hebrew Bible mentions the palm or handbreadth (Hebrew: טפח, tefakh; plural tefakhim), the span (Hebrew: זרת, zeret), and the cubit or ell (Hebrew: אמה, Amah, plural Amot).
-In later periods, more measures are recorded: the digit or fingerbreadth (Hebrew: אצבע, etzba; plural etzba'ot), the mile (Hebrew: מיל, mil; plural milim), and the parasang (Hebrew: פרסה, parasa).
+The Hebrew Bible mentions the palm or handbreadth (טפח; plural tefakhim), the span (זרת), and the cubit or ell (אמה; plural amot).
+In later periods, more measures are recorded: the digit or fingerbreadth (אצבע; plural etzba'ot), the mile (מיל; plural milim), and the parasang (פרסה).
 The latter two are loan words into the Hebrew language, and borrowed measurements - the Latin mille, and Iranian parasang, respectively; both were units of itinerant distance, and thus varied according to terrain and stride length, and, in the case of the parasang, also on the speed of travel.

 The measurements were related as follows: